Prep Time: 15 minutes

 - 1/4 tsp. sugar

-- If using leftover cold rice: drizzle a teaspoon or two of oil on your fingers and work through the rice, separating clumps back into grains (freshly cooked rice is fine to use as is).
+- If using leftover cold rice: drizzle a teaspoon or two of oil on your fingers and work through the rice, separating clumps back into grains.

-- Prepare chicken by chopping into small pieces and place in a bowl.
-Add soy sauce and stir.
-Set aside.
+- Place chopped chicken in a bowl and add soy sauce.
+Stir well and set aside.
 Next, combine all 'stir-fry sauce' ingredients together in a cup, stirring to dissolve sugar and pepper.
 Set aside.

-- Add mushrooms and celery (if using), and stir-fry 2-3 minutes, until mushrooms and chicken are cooked through.
+- Add mushrooms and celery and stir-fry 2-3 minutes, until mushrooms and chicken are cooked through (celery should stay a little crunchy).
 If your wok/pan becomes too dry, add 1-2 Tbsp. chicken stock or white wine.

 - Add frozen peas and stir-fry to incorporate.
 Then push everything aside to reveal the center of the pan.
 Crack in the egg and quickly stir-fry to scramble.
-Note that the egg will dry out the pan, which is what you want at this stage.
+Note that the egg will dry out the pan - add a little more oil if you wish.
 Continue stir-frying everything together 2 more minutes or until rice is light and falls easily into separate grains.

-- Switch off heat and taste-test, adding more fish sauce until desired flavor and saltiness is achieved (I usually add 1 extra Tbsp. fish).
-If it's too salty, add a squeeze of lime juice.
+- Remove from heat and taste-test, adding more fish sauce until desired flavor and saltiness is achieved.
+If too salty, add a squeeze of lime juice.
 Top with reserved green onion.
 For those who like it extra spicy, serve Thai Chili Sauce on the side, and ENJOY!

 If using a stainless steel wok or pan (not non-stick): Non-stick pans make frying easier, as there is more moisture kept in the pan.
 But if you don't have non-stick (my own wok is stainless steel), the pan can get too dry, especially after frying the egg.
 Adding a little oil can help - just push ingredients aside and drizzle some into the bottom of your pan, then continue stir-frying.
 Also, this will give your fried-rice a restaurant-looking 'shine' when served.
 Avoid adding any more stock or other liquids when frying the rice, or your rice will become too heavy and lumpy.
 Cheers!